America has an addiction crisis. ‘Digital rehab’ could help millions

 Changing the face of rehab

-Though addiction treatment in general is not standardized, typical inpatient programs last 90 days or less and outpatient programs can vary even more.
+Though addiction treatment in general is not standardized, typical inpatient programs last 90 days or less, and outpatient programs can vary even more.
 Where a digital approach has the biggest potential is allowing physicians to create personalized programs in terms of the duration of peer support, dosage of medication, and how long a person stays on medication.

 Evidence suggests that longer term use of buprenorphine may help patients manage their disease better.
 A study published in The American Journal of Psychiatry in January reported that people who were on buprenorphine for longer (15 to 18 months) were less likely to seek out opioids in the six months after going off medication than those who were on it for less (six to nine months).
 However, the study also found that an equal number of people were relapsing and overdosing regardless of how long they were on medication.
 People with psychiatric disorders were particularly at risk of relapse.

 The study gets at another problem inherent in treating addiction: medication is not a panacea.
 Addictive disease is chronic with a high rate of relapse, especially once medication goes away.
-“The literature shows that giving someone buprenorphine or methadone when they’re in the thick of it—as a technique to save lives—is clear,” says Fred Muench, who founded one of the earliest text-based programs for addiction after-care and now serves as president of the Partnership for Drug-Free Kids.
+“The literature shows that giving someone buprenorphine or methadone when they’re in the thick of it—as a technique to save lives—is clear,” says Fred Muench, who founded one of the earliest text-based programs for addiction aftercare and now serves as president of the Partnership for Drug-Free Kids.
 Medication alone is not a curative, he says.
 For example, medication does not teach someone coping mechanisms.

 That’s why in addition to a doctor and medication, patients have access to a care advocate, who, much like a social worker, helps a patient with housing or finding a new job, and a peer coach, who offers emotional support as the patient works through sobriety.
 Unlike most treatment programs, this one has no end date.
 Patients can continue to be on Suboxone for as long as they feel necessary to mitigate their addiction.